BI Leadership Capability Assessment Framework

 1

-Most BI failures are leadership failures — not technology failures.
+Most gaps in Data & Analytics and BI outcomes are due to strategic, leadership and functional failures — not data-specific or technology failures.
 The tools are rarely the problem.
+There are unlimited number of tools available on the market

 2

 A team that executes requirements is a delivery resource.
-A team that understands the problem behind the requirement is a trusted advisor.
+A team that understands the problem behind the requirement becomes the trusted advisor to the stakeholder and helps them drive business outcomes and achieve operational excellence.

 3